-Doctors aren’t exactly sure how leprosy is spread.
+Doctors aren’t exactly sure how leprosy spreads.
 Leprosy is not very contagious.
 You can’t catch it by touching someone who has the disease.
-Most cases of leprosy are from long-term contact with someone who has the disease.
+Most cases of leprosy are from repeated and long-term contact with someone who has the disease.
 Doctors believe that leprosy might be passed from person to person.
 This happens by breathing in droplets that get into the air when infected people cough or sneeze.
-Most people who come in contact with the M. leprae do not develop leprosy.
+Most people who come in contact with M. leprae do not develop leprosy.
 However, people whose immune systems are weakened from chronic disease (such as diabetes, HIV, AIDS, or heart disease) may be more likely to develop leprosy.
 This is because their immune systems are not strong enough to fight the bacteria.

 Children are more likely to develop leprosy than adults.

 Your doctor will ask you questions about your medical history and the symptoms you are experiencing.
 They will probably want to remove a tiny piece of the affected skin (called a biopsy) to check for the M. leprae bacteria.

 Can leprosy be prevented or avoided?

 Even though the risk of catching leprosy is very low, you can still reduce your risk.
 The best way to prevent leprosy is to avoid contact with body fluids and the rashes of people who have leprosy.

 Leprosy is treated with antibiotics.
 Antibiotics can kill all the M. leprae bacteria in your body, but they can’t reverse nerve damage or deformities caused by leprosy.
 This is why early treatment is important.
 You may need to take antibiotics for 6 months or longer, depending on the severity of your infection.